RocketDerp/April14_2025/Art/ScreenPlay/Choice_Violence/Witnessing_Phone_Calls_Workplace_Marriage.md

 Anyway... working in a call center with 40 to 60 people in cubicles.

 One thing you start to notce: Angry people at work who would change personality on a DIME for money.
-They would be aruging with another co-worker about sports or their children or marriage or dating - and be angry for 20 minutes.
+They would be arguging with another co-worker about sports or their children or marriage or dating - and be angry for 20 minutes.
 And as soon as the phone rings, they were a different person for $x/hour paid money.
 This REALLY made an 18 month stint impression on me about how people could turn on a dime with media ecology of a telephone.
 How they could be hostile and hate-filled towards a co-worker trying to explain an idea to them, and turn totally on a dime because they were paid money to talk to strangers.

 My first wife, met in Dallas those same years... she was a 911 operator / call center dispatcher too.
 Carolton Texas.
 She lived in Anna Texas and drove past Garland on her way home.